 In the early 20th century many new daily newspaper comic strips were developed including Mutt and Jeff (1907), Krazy Kat (1913), Gasoline Alley (1919), Little Orphan Annie (1924), and Blondie (1930).
-The proliferation and popularization of such strips lead to the standardization of the Sunday comics, a weekly newspaper section often printed in color featuring a number of different comic strips often referred to as the “funny pages” or just the “funnies.”
-The first significantly successful comic book came in 1933, with the publication of Funnies on Parade, an eight-page collection, which featured reprints of well-known syndicated comic strips.
+The proliferation and popularity of such strips lead to the standardization of the Sunday comics, a weekly newspaper section sometimes printed in color featuring a number of different comic strips often referred to as the “funny pages” or just the “funnies.”
+The first significantly successful comic book came in 1933, with the publication of Funnies on Parade, an eight-page collection, featuring reprints of well-known syndicated comic strips.
 The next major revolution in the American world of comics would come in 1938.

 Comic(s) historians often view the 20th century in terms of different eras, each with distinct features, thematic conventions, and artistic styles epitomized by the success of particular comic book series and specific characters.
 The first of these definitive periods is know as the Golden Age and is generally considered to have begun in 1938 with the introduction of Superman in Action Comics No. 1.

 The Golden Age (1938 – 1945)

 Before the creation of Action Comics, National Allied Publications was known for their crime series Detective Comics (in fact, the publishing company would eventually change their name to DC Comics in 1977, reflecting the success of the series).
 After the debut of Superman, the company premiered a new hero in 1939’s Detective Comics No. 27.
 Although he lacked superpowers, the masked crime fighting vigilante Batman would prove to be just as popular as his earlier counterpart and together Superman and Batman gave rise to a new genre that would take the comic book world by storm.